Deception Bay

 Deception Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects likely to affect the region.
-Notable initiatives include First Nations Elders Housing Project, Deception Bay Road Upgrade (Bruce Highway to Park Road), Queensland Energy and Jobs Plan - South East Queensland, and Peninsula Power Sports Complex.
-Relevant projects are detailed below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 31 projects likely affecting the area.
+Notable projects include First Nations Elders Housing Project, Deception Bay Road Upgrade (Bruce Highway to Park Road), Queensland Energy and Jobs Plan - South East Queensland, Peninsula Power Sports Complex.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.